Chitsulo L, Engels D, Montresor A, Savioli L, 2000. The global status of schistosomiasis and its control. Acta Trop 77: 41–51.

 Brouwer KC, Ndhlovu PD, Wagatsuma Y, Munatsi A, Shiff CJ, 2003.
 Epidemiological assessment of Schistosoma haematobium-induced kidney and bladder pathology in rural Zimbabwe.
 Acta Trop 85: 339–347.

 Kahama AI, Vennervald BJ, Kombe Y, Kihara RW, Ndzovu M, Mungai P, Ouma JH, 1999.
 Parameters associated with Schistosoma haematobium infection before and after chemotherapy in school children from two villages in the coast province of Kenya.
 Trop Med Int Health 4: 335–340.

 Andrade G, Bertsch DJ, Gazzinelli A, King CH, 2017.
 Decline in infection-related morbidities following drug-mediated reductions in the intensity of Schistosoma infection: a systematic review and meta-analysis.
 PLoS Negl Trop Dis 11: e0005372.

-Shen Y 2017.
+Shen Y et al. 2017.
 Protocol and baseline data for a multi-year cohort study of the effects of different mass drug treatment approaches on functional morbidities from schistosomiasis in four African countries.
 BMC Infect Dis 17: 652.